SEARCH

 Metabolic/Nutritional:

-Peripheral oedema, hypoxia
+Peripheral oedema, hypoglycaemia

 Nervous system: